 There is plenty of learning planned for your child to access whilst we are closed and they are busy learning at home with you.
 Look here for learning activities and suggestions.

 If you have any questions about the remote learning, please use these new class email addresses to communicate with your class teacher, these email accounts will be checked once a day and teachers will reply (if they are well) following the order they were received.
 If you have any other concerns please direct them to the school email address which will also be checked regularly.

 School Email: email@example.com

-Nursery – Home Learning Activities
+Nursery – Remote Learning

-As your child is part of the Early Years Foundation Stage a huge amount of their learning is through their own self-initiated play and learning.
+Most importantly please remember, as your child is part of the Early Years Foundation Stage a huge amount of their learning is through their own self-initiated play and learning.
 Opportunities to construct with junk materials or construction sets like Lego provide experiences for physical development but also encourage their problem solving, planning, discussion, adapting and reviewing skills.

 Playing with small world or role playing/imaginative play encourage language development as well as offering up opportunities to mark make, use mathematical skills and develop their social skills and understanding of the world – you will be amazed what learning can be achieved while playing ‘shops’.